-We have several options when filing a claim payment dispute.
-They are described below.
+We have several options when filing a claim payment dispute:

-- Verbal (Reconsideration only): Verbal submissions may be submitted by calling Provider Services at 1-800-454-3730. - Web Portal (Reconsideration and Claim Payment Appeal): The plan can receive reconsiderations and claim payment appeals via the secure Availity Payment Appeal Tool at https://www.availity.com.
-Supporting documentation can be uploaded on the Portal.
-You will receive immediate acknowledgement of your web submission. - Written (Reconsideration and Claim Payment Appeal): Written reconsiderations and claim payment appeals should be mailed, along with the Claim Payment Appeal Form or the Reconsideration Form to: - Provider Payment Disputes P.O.
+- Verbal (reconsideration only): Verbal submissions may be submitted by calling Provider Services at 866-805-4589. - Online (reconsiderations and claim payment appeals): Use the secure provider Availity Appeal application at Availity.com.
+Through Availity Essentials, you can upload supporting documentation and receive immediate acknowledgement of your submission: - Locate the claim you want to dispute on Availity Essentials using Claim Status from the Claims & Payments menu.
+If available, select Dispute Claim to initiate the dispute.
+Go to Request to navigate directly to the initiated dispute in the appeals dashboard add the documentation and submit. - Written (reconsideration and claim payment appeals): Written reconsiderations and claim payment appeals should be mailed, along with the Claim Payment Appeal Form or the Reconsideration Form to:

+Provider Payment Disputes P.O.
 Box 61599 Virginia Beach, VA 23466-1599